SlashmanX/HomeMediaManager/README.md

 Instructions
 =======
-* Clone the repository to your hard drive using `git clone https://github.com/SlashmanX/TallOrderHQ.git`
+* Clone the repository to your hard drive using `git clone https://github.com/SlashmanX/HomeMediaManager.git`
-* Navigate to the clone repo using `cd TallOrderHQ`
+* Navigate to the clone repo using `cd HomeMediaManager`
 * Install the required modules with `npm install`
 * Rename `conf/settings.json.sample` to `conf/settings.json` and edit the settings as needed
 * Run `npm start` (or `node ./bin/www`) and visit `localhost:3000` in your browser